Luncenok/EvolutionaryComputing/assignment3/Assignment3.md

 4. Return solution
 ```

+### Randomization Strategy

+The greedy local search browses the neighborhood in random order using random sampling without replacement.
+The total number of moves is approximately 15,000, calculated as:
+- **Inter-route moves**: 100 selected × 100 unselected = 10,000 moves
+- **Intra-route moves**: C(100, 2) = 100 × 99 / 2 = 4,950 moves
+- **Total**: 14,950 moves

+Each move is assigned a unique index from 0 to 14,949.
+We randomly select indices using uniform distribution and track tried moves with a boolean vector.
+When an index is selected, it is decoded to determine the move type: if index < 10,000 it is an inter-route move, otherwise it is an intra-route move.
+For inter-route moves, the index is further decoded to identify which position and which unselected node to exchange.
+For intra-route moves, the index identifies which two positions define the segment to reverse (edges) or swap (nodes)

 ### Local Search - Steepest Descent (Edges Exchange)
 ```
 Similar to Nodes Exchange, but for intra-route moves: